slatedocs/slate/source/includes/inkling-reference/_curriculum.html.md

 * The objective is always required but if the _trainingSpecifier_ is **data**, the objective must be either `equality` or `linear_distance`.

 ## Curriculum Statement Syntax

-Select the syntax tab to see the syntax.

 ```plaintext
 curriculumStatement ::=